ploomber/ploomber/README.rst

 Ploomber uses `jinja <https://jinja.palletsprojects.com/en/2.11.x/api/>`_ for generating SQL on the fly.
-You can leverage existing jinja features to improve SQL code reusability, for example, define a SQL snippet and reuse it in another script using ``{{placeholders}}``.
+You can leverage existing jinja features to improve SQL code reusability.
+For example, you can define a SQL snippet and import it in another file using ``{{placeholders}}``.

 How it works
 ------------

 1. Ploomber extracts dependencies from your code to infer execution order
-2. Python/R: Replaces the original ``upstream`` variable with one that maps tasks to their products (see example below).
-SQL: Replaces placeholders with the actual table names
+2. Replace the original ``upstream`` variable with one that maps tasks to their products (Python/R), see example below.
+Replaces placeholders with the actual table names (SQL)
-3. Python/R: Each script converted to a notebook so you have a log for each execution
+3. Each script is copied and converted to a notebook (Python/R)
-4. Tasks are executed
+4. Tasks are executed.
+Each script generates an executed notebook for you to review results

 Example
 -------